the-trash/the_comments/README.md

 # TheComments 0.9.0

-TheComments - comment system for my Ruby on Rails 4 projects
+TheComments - just comment system for my Ruby on Rails 4 projects

+P.S: But looks like best comment system for ROR :)

 ### Screenshots (click for zoom)